Ssstaffsignal

 The key insight: Rate limiting is fundamentally a policy enforcement problem with no perfect answer.
 Staff engineers reason about who absorbs the cost of imperfection.

-The L5 vs L6 Contrast (Memorize This)
+The L5 vs L6 Contrast — Start Here

 Level Calibration